rsbergo/SwingTutorial/README.md

 ```

 Several components have two models; `JList` is one of them.
 It has the `ListModel`, which handles data, and the `ListSelectionModel`, which works with the selection state of the list.
 The `add()`, `remove()`, and `clear()` methods of the list data model can be used to work with the data.
 A list selection model can be used in order to find out the selected item.

+A document model is a good example of a separation of a data from the visual representation.
+In a `JTextPane` component, a `StyleDocument` is used for setting the style of the text data.